allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ### For example:

 One of the first challenges that we faced was allowing the implementation of an “add to watched” star in MBox.
-We could've just added the ”watched star” component that checks if a user is logged in (redirects to the login page if it's not), adds an offer to the watched, and changes the star icon from empty to full.
+We could’ve just added the ”watched star” component that checks if a user is logged in (redirects to the login page if it’s not), adds an offer to the watched, and changes the star icon from empty to full.
 In the short term, it should have been easier.
-But it's not a way that would allow MBox to scale.
+But it’s not a way that would allow MBox to scale.

 Instead, we designed a couple of atomic mechanisms that allow building this feature on the backend and could be reused in the future in different use cases.